-Established in 1858, New Hanover Prep. celebrated one hundred and fifty years of history on the 9th & 10th of August 2008.
+Established in 1858, New Hanover Prep. celebrated one hundred and sixty years of history in 2018

 It was in 1858 that three farmers, Messrs H Siecksmeyer, F Aulfes and G Bosse, who were then members of the Hermannsburg Congregation, came together to form a new congregation.
 For nine years a building on Mr Aulfes’ farm was used as the parsonage, church and school.
 Rev H Schutze was the first pastor.
 He also did missionary work and taught the children of his congregation.

 In 1867 the first two classrooms were built.
 The children had to feed the pigs on their parents’ farm, milk the cows and then walk for many kilometres to get to school.
 The school year started on 2 January and closed on 31 October.
 There was no winter vacation because the children were required to help with the farming in summer.
 During the early years, most weddings were held on Thursdays.
 This was a treat for the children – they had a holiday as their Pastor and teacher had to prepare for the wedding!

 School attendance was often poor and irregular because the children could not reach the school due to heavy rains and the rivers overflowing.
 The children also had to help on the farm, if there was a shortage of labour.
 A first for the New Hanover community was that compulsory education was introduced in 1875 for children of members of the congregation.
 In 1875 an agreement between Pastor and the Congregation was implemented and it roughly stated: “We the undersigned farmers and inhabitants of New Hanover promise to fulfil the following requirements:

 1. We promise to send our children to school, as soon as they turn seven, except those who live further than three miles from the school, and the latter will promise to send their children to school as soon as they turn eight.

 2. We promise not to keep our children at home without the Pastor’s permission.